HuangruiChu/HuangruiChu/README.md

 ## Homepage: [https://HuangruiChu.github.io/](https://HuangruiChu.github.io)
+Hi there 👋

+I'm Richard, a graduate student at Yale Univeristy.

+My interests are in Large Language Model, Computer Vision, Gen AI using machine learning.

+I have worked on projects at Conversation classification, Movie Recommodation, Speech Recognization.

+### Background
 I am a graduate student from Yale Graduate School of Art and Science currently majored in Biostatistics Data Science track.
 I was an undergraduate student from Duke Kunshan University and a research assistant [@SMIIP Lab](https://sites.duke.edu/dkusmiip/) advised by my research mentor [Prof. Ming Li](https://scholars.duke.edu/person/MingLi).
 My research of Deep Learning focuses on Computer Vision and Natural Language Processing.